sdnewhop/grinder/README.md

 chmod +x docker_run.sh
 ./docker_run.sh
 ```
+After that, you can open map at `http://localhost:5000/`, shell of the Grinder Framework will be automatically open inside the container.
+All the data will be saved on your hosts directly via Docker volumes.

 ## Tests
-To run basic tests for some modules, you need to change directory to `tests/`:
+To run basic tests for different scanning and analytics modules, you need to change directory to `tests/`:
 ```bash
 cd tests/
 ```